dxtrity/brainfuck/README.md

 You can customise how much of the memory you see with the `-snapx` and `-snapy` flags.
 Each representing the amount of addresses above and below the pointer address.

+You can also use the `-memory` flag to set the exact size of the memory array by bytes.

 #### Images and Colors
 <div align="center">
     <img src="./static/creepa.png"/>